 What was the most challenging class, in your DVM program?

 I have a lot of family members in the military (mostly the Navy) so I also feel the same pride in serving my country.
-As an Army Veterinarian, I love that I get to do something a little different than what a typical Vet does every day.
-We are trained to be soldiers first so it’s been pretty fun learning how to shoot guns, etc. The bonus of being in the reserves is that I can also have a civilian job that gives me the flexibility that I want.
+As an army veterinarian, I love that I get to do something a little different than what a typical vet does every day.
+We are trained to be soldiers first so it’s been pretty fun learning how to shoot guns, etc. The bonus of being in the military reserves as a veterinarian is that I can also have a civilian job.
+More importantly, this gives me the flexibility that I want.

-As a Doctor, and an Army Veterinarian, do you have a favorite case?
+As a Doctor, and an army veterinarian, do you have a favorite medical case?

 That’s very tough because I have had a lot of great cases in my short career.
 If I had to choose one case, it would be when I was working at an animal shelter.
 An older dog was surrendered for urinary issues and the owner did not have the means to pay for medical care.
 We found out that this sweet dog had a very large bladder stone.
 I performed the surgery to remove the stone, and she recovered well.
 We felt bad for these owners and knew that an older dog would have a harder time getting adopted out so we contacted them to give them the good news.
 They came back to pick her up and it was a very happy ending!

 Do you have a specialty, whether as an army veterinarian or ER vet or are you working towards one?

 I am working towards specializing in small animal surgery.

 What has been your most challenging case, either as an army veterinarian, resident, or ER vet?